 Art on paper is a blog celebrating breath-takingly stunning and beautiful works by artists, architects, crafters, designers, engineers and photographers.
 The creativity, imagination, technical skill and even the emotion of a creator is captured forever in the works of visual artistry they produce.
 Their tools can be a simple pencil, pen, or brush; a printing block and ink; a roll of film and light; or anything they can use to create a mark.
 Without the creator, the paper and some tool, you can not have a work of art.

 The blog will focus on active creators all around us.
 These are the architects, crafters, poets, authors, letterpress printers, photographers and even the youtube blogger’s that often pop up on our social media feeds.

 The age old letterpress printing technique has been experiencing a revival in recent times.
 The craft is in high demand for wedding invitations as it is charming, timeless and luxurious; and is also in demand for personal stationery.
-The technique is labour intensive, requires skill and knowledge of typography, ink colours and papers.
+The technique is labour intensive, requiring skill and knowledge of typography, ink colours and papers.

 The process uses relief printing plates, where the form to be printed on the paper is a raised surface.
-Individual movable letter blocks are positioned in a frame by the hand, locked into place and located on the printing press bed.
+Individual movable letter blocks are positioned in a frame by hand, locked into place and located on the printing press bed.
 The surface of these letters is then inked and pressed against the paper to create each printed piece one at a time.
 Photopolymer plates have allowed letterpress printers to push the boundaries of the craft.
-The skill and craft mastery required to create each and every print, sets letterpress apart from digital printing and ensures that is the perfect accent to create a distinctive and lasting impression for any wedding, special occasion or communication.
+The skill and craft mastery required to create each and every print sets letterpress apart from digital printing and ensures that is the perfect accent to create a distinctive and lasting impression for any wedding, special occasion or communication.

 In architecture sketching serves three purposes: a tool in the architect’s design process, a method of organising of ideas and a means of communicating with others.